ChaduCheng/Mixture-of-Robust-Experts-MoRE-/README.md

 ### The folder cifar10 is to apply our MoRE method to cifar10 dataset

-The 'single model training' folder in this folder is to help us to train clean, adversarial and natura perturbations experts individually.
+The `single model training` folder in this folder is to help us to train clean, adversarial and natura perturbations experts individually.
 To download cifar10 dataset and train different types of experts:
     python main.py

 ### The folder Tiny ImageNet is to apply our MoRE method to Tiny ImageNet dataset